 It is also common for a referee to carry some paper and a pencil with them to write down which players they have shown a red or yellow card to.
 Otherwise, it can be easy for them to forget.

-For a referee to be able to communicate clearly with the players and coaches what decision they have made in relation to an offense a referee needs to have a red and yellow card with them at all times.
+For a referee to communicate clearly with the players and coaches what decision they have made concerning an offense, a referee needs to have a red and yellow card with them at all times.

 It is important in a game that the referee’s uniform is an obviously different color from any of the player’s uniforms.